ykasidit/ykasidit.github.io/ecodroidlink.md

 description: Share internet from LAN/Ethernet to Android via Bluetooth using EcoDroidLink Bluetooth Aceess Point.
 Saves more battery than WIFI in our tests!
 ---

+> **Note:** This project is no longer maintained or supported.
+> The following information is provided solely for historical and legacy reference.

 WIFI Alternative for Android phones and tablets - EcoDroidLink Bluetooth Internet Access Point
 ===========================================